-Call: HORIZON-CL3-2025-01 Civil Security for Society Specific conditions Expected EU contribution per project The Commission estimates that an EU contribution of around EUR 3.50 million would allow these outcomes to be addressed appropriately.
+Call: Civil Security for Society Specific condition Specific conditions Expected EU contribution per project The Commission estimates that an EU contribution of around EUR 3.50 million would allow these outcomes to be addressed appropriately.
 Nonetheless, this does not preclude submission and selection of a proposal requesting different amounts.
 Indicative budget The total indicative budget for the topic is EUR 7.00 million.
-Type of Action Research and Innovation Actions Eligibility conditions The conditions are described in General Annex B. The following exceptions apply: The following additional eligibility conditions apply: This topic requires involvement as beneficiaries of at least 3 relevant practitioners stemming from at least 3 different EU Member States or Associated Countries.
-Depending on the specific proposal submitted, these practitioners should represent one or several of the following portfolios: critical infrastructure operator, government authority responsible for infrastructure resilience, national authority responsible for overseeing critical infrastructure operators, or civil protection authority.
+Type of Action Research and Innovation Actions Eligibility conditions The conditions are described in General Annex B. The following exceptions apply: The following exceptions apply: subject to restrictions for the protection of European communication networks.
+The following additional eligibility conditions apply: This topic requires involvement as beneficiaries of at least 3 relevant practitioners from at least 3 different EU Member States or Associated Countries.
+Depending on the specific proposal submitted, these practitioners should represent one or several of the following portfolios: critical infrastructure operator, national or regional authority responsible for critical infrastructure resilience, • civil protection authority, law enforcement or private companies delivering security for critical infrastructure.
 For these participants, applicants must fill in the table "Information about security practitioners" in the application form with all requested information.
 If projects use satellite-based earth observation, positioning, navigation and/or related timing data and services, beneficiaries must make use of Copernicus and/or Galileo/EGNOS (other data and services may additionally be used).
-Technology Readiness Level Activities are expected to achieve TRL 5-6 by the end of the project - see General Annex B. Security Sensitive Topics Some activities resulting from this topic may involve using classified background and/or producing of security sensitive results (EUCI and SEN).
+Technology Readiness Level Activities are expected to achieve TRL 5 by the end of the project - see General Annex B. Security Sensitive Topics Some activities resulting from this topic may involve using classified background and/or producing of security sensitive results (EUCI and SEN).
 Please refer to the related provisions in section B Security - EU classified and sensitive information of the General Annexes.